-A request for an internal review must be made no later than three months after the original decision.
+A request for an internal review must be made no later than 30 calendar days after the original decision was communicated.

-If more than three months have passed since the original decision, the complainant must provide a submission outlining the circumstances which prevented them from making the request within three months.
-No review request will be considered unless the complainant can clearly show and satisfy the OIA that there were exceptional circumstances which contributed to the delay.
+If more than 30 calendar days have passed since the original decision was communicated, the complainant must provide a submission outlining the circumstances which prevented them from making the request within 30 days.
+No review request will be considered unless the complainant can clearly show and satisfy the internal reviewer that there were exceptional circumstances which contributed to the delay.
 This may include things such as the long-term, significant ill-health of the complainant, or flood or other natural disaster affecting the complainant.

-If the OIA decides not to accept an internal review request outside of the three months, the decision is final and is not reviewable.
+If the internal reviewer decides not to accept an internal review request outside of the 30 days, the decision is final and is not internally reviewable.